rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

-Well, now, we left out only the case in which we want to mock a function that raises an error.
-As you can imagine, it's not far from what we've just done.
+We left out only the case in which we want to mock a function that raises an error.
+As you can imagine, it's close to what we've just done.
 The main difference is that we cannot use the `returns` function on the MockK scope.
 We don't want to throw an exception.
 So, the `throws` function is not suitable too.
 We need to use the `answers` generic function indeed.

-First we need to add a new error to our errors' hierarchy:
+First, we need to add a new error to our errors hierarchy:

 ```kotlin
 sealed interface DomainError {